Chima Simone: Big Brother

 Simone was a contestant on the eleventh season of the American version of the reality show Big Brother where she competed as part of the Brains Clique.
 Former cast member, Marcellas Reynolds, helped Simone bypass the initial phases of the audition process.
 She was cast, despite having numerous television appearances prior.

-Midway through the show on day 42, Simone was expelled by producers, who alleged that Simone had violated several of show's rules, including refusing to wear her microphone and later destroying her microphone by throwing it into the jacuzzi.
-Simone refutes the expulsion in several statements issued upon her departure, explaining she quit a game she could not win due to producer manipulation.
-The broadcast of Simone's departure delivered “Big Brother’s” largest audience since 2008 and highest ratings in all key demos on any night that summer (highest adult 18-49 rating since the 8th edition finale in 2007).
+Midway through the show on day 42, Simone was expelled by producers, who stated that Simone had violated several of show's rules, including refusing to wear her microphone and later destroying her microphone by throwing it into the jacuzzi.
+Simone disputed the allegations in several statements issued upon her departure, maintaining she quit a game, and could not win due to producer manipulation.
+The broadcast of Simone's departure delivered Big Brother’s largest audience since 2008 and highest ratings in all key demos on any night that summer (highest adult 18-49 rating since the 8th edition finale in 2007).

-Chima Simone's ratings topping drama earned her a spot on People Magazines "Reality TV's 10 Best Catfights & Meltdowns".
+Chima Simone's ratings topping drama earned her a spot on People Magazine’s "Reality TV's 10 Best Catfights & Meltdowns".
 Simone was also included in Yahoo!
 TVs "Top 10 Reality Moments of 2009".

+Simone continues to be featured in roundups of previous seasons.
+People Magazine’s countdown to the reality competition show’s milestone 25th season counted Simone’s exit as one of the wildest moments in the history of Big Brother.